 Before attempting benzodiazepine withdrawal, consult a medical professional to determine whether you need a detox plan to manage your symptoms.
 Some patients’ withdrawal symptoms are severe enough to become life-threatening.

-At JC Treatment, we offer several outpatient treatment options for benzodiazepine abuse.
+At Jewel City Treatment Center, we offer several outpatient treatment options for benzodiazepine abuse.
 Each addiction treatment program provides different levels of care, depending on where the client is in their substance abuse recovery.

 Intensive Outpatient Program

-For clients managing benzo addiction and anxiety disorder, living without benzodiazepines can feel insurmountable.
-JC Treatment’s dual-diagnosis treatment focuses on the psychiatric conditions that lead to substance use disorders and provides clients with the tools to manage their mental health without controlled substances.
+For clients managing Benzo addiction and a mental health condition, such as anxiety disorder, living without benzodiazepines can feel insurmountable.
+Our dual-diagnosis treatment focuses on the psychiatric conditions that lead to substance use disorders and provides clients with the tools to manage their mental health without controlled substances.

 In addition to offering addiction support, we provide patients with relaxation techniques to manage anxiety disorders, sleep hygiene techniques for insomnia, and other tools to thrive without prescription medications.
 Each patient’s individualized treatment plan targets their specific medical concerns and creates a path for recovery.

 Get the Help You Need to Conquer Benzo Addiction